-Just as you can’t take playing the piano lightly, you have to take buying a new piano or used pianos seriously.
+Just as you can’t take playing the piano lightly, you have to make buying a new piano or used pianos seriously.
 Whether it’s before, during, or even after learning to play it.

 There are lots of piano brands.
 Do you know the difference between Kawai piano and a Steinway & Sons piano?
 Could you even tell me where your nearest piano dealer is?
 If not, don't worry.
 Superprof is here to help!